instrumentisto/rust-incubator/faq.md

 In tasks that are not final, you do not need to answer theoretical questions.
 For example, in Problems 1_1, 1_2, you do not need to answer the theoretical questions in writing because they are not final.
 In the final tasks, please write your answers in the same PR as the solution to the practical problem.
 Do not create a separate PR to answer the questions; it will not be accepted by mentors.

-#### - When and how are the meetings conducted?

-Meetings are held four times a week on weekdays (except Tuesday) according to your group's schedule.
-The meeting lasts about 1 hour.
-All appointments will be in your calendar.
-Attendance at the first meeting is mandatory.

-#### - Will the meetings be recorded?

-No, we usually don't record meetings.
-So, ensure you don't miss them.

 #### - How do I start completing tasks?

 [Our bot](https://github.com/1tbot) will create a private fork of the main [Rust Incubator repository](https://github.com/rust-lang-ua/rust_incubator) in [our organization](https://github.com/rust-lang-ua) and invite you.
 For more information on how to configure the received repository, see the [instructions](https://github.com/rust-lang-ua/rust_incubator/blob/master/orientation.md#getting-started).